nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-36.md

 H2 is upgraded to latest 2.x version

 The H2 2.x upgrade comes with several breaking changes from H2 itself.
-Nothing has to be done on the Nuxeo side.

-If you have H2 data persisted by a previous version of Nuxeo, you should delete the `nxserver/data/h2` folder before starting Nuxeo.
-YOU WILL LOSE DATA, but this should mainly impact development environment.
+In case of upgrade, you have to delete the `nxserver/data/h2` folder before starting Nuxeo.
+WARNING: In development environments you will lose data.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-31785](https://jira.nuxeo.com/browse/NXP-31785)